CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/AreaOfEffect.md

 # Area Of Effect

-Certain attacks, spells, etc. affect an area, such as a grenade explosion.
+Certain attacks, spells, etc. effect an area, such as a grenade explosion.

 ## Set Area Of Effects